T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Experiments

 \section{Experiments}

 We evaluate our proposed T-3DGS model on various datasets captured in uncontrolled settings and filled with diverse distractors.
-We perform qualitative and quantitative comparisons of our method with other SOTA methods.
-Finally, we provide an ablation study of our design and loss choices and discuss the limitations of the proposed method.
+We perform qualitative and quantitative comparisons against state-of-the-art methods.
+Finally, we provide an ablation study of architectural and loss function choices.
+We discuss the limitations of the proposed method in the Supplementary Material.

 \textbf{Datasets.} We evaluate our model on three challenging datasets.
-The \textbf{\textit{NeRF On-the-go dataset}}~\cite{ren2024nerf} contains 4 outdoor and 2 indoor sparsely captured scenes with different levels of occlusions (from 5\% to over 30\%) and minimal changes in appearance.
-The \textbf{\textit{RobustNeRF dataset}}~\cite{sabour2023robustnerf} contains 5 indoor scenes with unintentional changes during the capture process.
-Those changes include both transient objects that appear and disappear without forming a coherent video sequence (i.e., do not have a clear temporal ordering) and dynamic objects (e.g., floating balloons).
-Additionally, we introduce our novel \textbf{\textit{T-3DGS dataset}}.
+The \emph{NeRF On-the-go dataset}~\cite{ren2024nerf} contains four outdoor and two indoor sparsely captured scenes with different levels of occlusion (from 5\% to over 30\%) and minimal appearance changes.
+The \emph{RobustNeRF dataset}~\cite{sabour2023robustnerf} contains five indoor scenes with unintentional changes during the capture process.
+These changes include transient objects that appear and disappear without a consistent temporal order, as well as dynamic objects (e.g., floating balloons).
+Additionally, we introduce our novel \emph{T-3DGS dataset}.
 The dataset contains 5 densely captured indoor scenes.
 Generally, dynamic objects in our videos are walking people and various small objects.
-However, unlike previous datasets, all scenes include various adversarial cases, such as transient, semi-transient, and slow-moving objects.
+However, unlike previous datasets, all scenes incorporate challenging cases, including transient, semi-transient, and slow-moving objects.

-\textbf{Baselines.} We compare our model against vanilla 3D Gaussian Splatting~\cite{kerbl20233d} and against the current state-of-the-art method SpotLessSplats~\cite{sabour2024spotlesssplats}.
+\textbf{Baselines.} We compare our model against vanilla 3D Gaussian Splatting~\cite{kerbl20233d} and the current state-of-the-art method, SpotLessSplats~\cite{sabour2024spotlesssplats}.
 We further include WildGaussians~\cite{kulhanek2024wildgaussians} and Robust3DGS~\cite{ungermann2024robust} as baselines.
-To compare different models we adopt commonly used PSNR and SSIM~\cite{wang2004image} metrics for evaluation.
+To compare different models, we use commonly used PSNR, SSIM~\cite{wang2004image} and LPIPS metrics for evaluation.